mattdrvo/CrackDect/docs/source/preprocessing.rst

 other useful functions like cutting to the region of interest in :mod:`~.stack_operations`.

 All the functions in :mod:`~.stack_operations` take an image stack and return the stack with the results of the routine.
-Thew images in the stack get changed.
+The images in the stack get changed.
 If the state of the image stack prior to applying a routine should be kept, copy the stack before.

 For more information see the documentation from :mod:`~.stack_operations`.